CanonicalLtd/maas-docs/en/manage-ha.md

 [Concepts and Terms](intro-concepts.md#controllers) for detailed information on what services are provided by each of those levels.

-It is possible to use [Juju](https://jujucharms.com/docs/devel/about-juju.html) to deploy MAAS in an HA configuration.
-See
-[Deploy HA with Juju](manage-ha-juju.md) for how to do this.
-Note that this is not how Juju would normally be used in a MAAS context.
-Normally, Juju would be applied to an existing MAAS.

 ## Rack controller HA

-Although DHCP is handled at the rack controller level one should not worry about a second DHCP service coming online and causing disruption.
-DHCP software is added intelligently and DHCP HA will become available as an option.
+Although DHCP is handled at the rack controller level one should not worry about a second MAAS-managed DHCP service coming online and causing disruption.
+DHCP software is added intelligently when a new rack controller is installed and DHCP HA will become available as an option.

 Install a second rack controller by reading
 [Rack controller](installconfig-rack.md#install-a-rack-controller).